 The City could approach Caltrans District 6 regarding improvements to Yosemite Avenue, including pavement rehabilitation, crosswalks, bulb-outs, medians, lighting, and traffic signals.
-If these elements are consistent with the TAMP and the District agrees, the improvements could be included in the 2022 SHOPP.
+If these elements are consistent with the TAMP and the District agrees, the improvements could be included in future SHOPP allocations.